 My two sons.
 (Galileo was the one who was the father of all the science stuff.)

 WHERE DID YOU GROW UP?

 When I was little we moved from Italy to Atlantic Beach, Florida.
-It's a small town Just outside of Jacksonville.
+It's a small town just outside of Jacksonville.
 Walking along the beach there is my absolute favorite thing to do.
-This is a picture I took on a recent visit.
-I live in Orlando now, but I go back as often as I can.
+This is a picture of my elementary school.
+I live in Orlando now, but go back to Atlantic Beach as often as I can.
+I love it there.